 Both promise convenience.
 Both can quietly become part of your default routine.
 And both get easier to keep once the renewal fades into the background.

-But they are not really solving the same problem.
+But they’re not really solving the same problem.

 Prime is usually the better fit if your real habit is broad Amazon shopping across many categories, where speed keeps saving you time.